Skip to main content

 How it works at BoVita: the Brugg example

 Our houses are curated flatshares, oriented towards young professionals, students and expats.
 In selected properties we deliberately rent mixed and also to companies for their employees.
-The best example is Rathausplatz 6 in Brugg: 19 freshly renovated units, 17 furnished rooms, a studio and a 3.5-room flat, ready to move in from September 2026, a few minutes’ walk from Brugg railway station.
+The best example is Rathausplatz 6 in Brugg: 19 units under full renovation, 17 furnished rooms, a studio and a 3.5-room flat, expected to be ready from autumn 2026, a few minutes’ walk from Brugg railway station.
 Rooms from CHF 720 all-in, with double occupancy for teams in large rooms, the flat for up to three people.

 For companies this means concretely: one enquiry, one contact person, digital contracts, and your team has a home.
 We handle care, cleaning organisation of the shared areas and communication with the residents, on request via WhatsApp.
 And if you own a property yourself that is suitable as staff housing: These are exactly the properties we set up and operate on behalf of owners.